-Callable Preferred Stock - Definition
+Callable Preferred Stock - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Callable Preferred Stock?How Does Callable Preferred Stock Work?Academic Research on Callable Preferred Stock

 Callable Preferred Stock, also referred to as re-purchasable preferred shares, or redeemable stock or is a type of preferred stock that can be redeemed or repurchased by the issuing company.
 The issuing company can repurchase the shares at a specified price for a defined period after the issuing of the stock or in the event of occurrence of a particular condition.

 Callable or redeemable stock are mostly issued by the companies in the in the developed countries such as the United Kingdom, united states among others.
 The main feature of this kind of stock is that the company issuing shares has the right to buy back its shares at a given price after some durations based on the agreed conditions.
 However, besides most preferred stock being redeemable, the redemption of most classes of the preferred stock is based on the stock redemption clause that set the minimum period, the redemption method, the redemption price, and the purpose of the redemption.
 Redemption of stock occurs in three main ways: